thevasudevgupta/bigbird/README.md

 ## End Notes

 The original implementation of **block sparse attention matrix** can be found [here](https://github.com/google-research/bigbird/blob/master/bigbird/core/attention.py).
-You can find 🤗 version TODO [here](https://github.com/huggingface/transformers/pull/10183).
+You can find 🤗 version [here](https://github.com/huggingface/transformers/tree/master/src/transformers/models/big_bird).

 **Feel free to raise an issue, incase you found something wrong here.
 Star 🌟 this repo if you found this helpful.**